arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_view_properties_arangosearch.md

 benefits.

 _Background:_
-  With every "commit" or "consolidate" operation a new state of the View internal data-structures is created on disk.
+  With every "commit" or "consolidate" operation, a new state of the View' internal data structures is created on disk.
   Old states/snapshots are released once there are no longer any users remaining.
   However, the files for the released states/snapshots are left on disk, and